- 30 Jun 2022

 - User-defined composite data types can be added to the Design Pattern using the same method.
 The Vehicle structure was moved into the workspace from User Defined Types > Folder Extensions in the Toolbox.

-- Access the Data from the Data Explorer tab and if desired use it to configure values on Flow steps; this concept would still apply if the Design Pattern were used for a Form, Rule, Truth Table, etc.
+- Design the Flow as desired via the Flow Designer and access the Data from the Data Explorer tab and if desired, use it to configure values on Flow steps; this concept would still apply if the Design Pattern were used for a Form, Rule, Truth Table, etc.

-Selecting CREATE OTHER allows users to CREATE an object that isn't based upon the current Design Pattern.
+Selecting CREATE OTHER allows the ability to CREATE an object that isn't based upon the current Design Pattern.
 This may be another Design Pattern, a Flow, a Rule, a Form, a Report, or a DataType/Integration.